Maxwell-Dan/Maxwell-Dan/README.md

 ---

 ### 🌟 **About Me**
-I am a results-driven **Software Engineer** with over 5 years of experience developing robust, scalable, and user-centric applications.
+I am a results-driven **Software Engineer** with 5 years of experience developing robust, scalable, and user-centric applications.
 My focus lies in pushing the boundaries of technology, particularly in **AI** and **automation**, to create impactful solutions that reduce human error and enhance productivity.

 #### 🛠️ I leverage tools like:
 - **Flutter** for frontend development